 There are plenty of Christmas activities to participate in during December in Ireland, including Christmas markets, holiday shows, and more.
 You may also be able to save on airfare to the country if you go earlier in the month.

 This article goes over what the weather is like during this time of year, what to pack for Ireland in December, and various December events in Ireland around the country, so let’s dive in.

 What to Know for Visiting During December in Ireland

-Ireland’s weather in December changes somewhat over the month.
-If there is a preferred time to visit in this month, it’s early December.
+Ireland’s weather in December changes somewhat over the course of the month.
+If there is a preferred time to visit during this month, it’s early December.
 There is less rain, simply put.
 For much of the second part of December, rain is very common.

-It will rain for roughly half the time – weather services statistically record decent rain about 45% of days in December.
+It will rain for roughly half the time; weather services statistically record decent rain on about 45% of days in December.
 At the start of the month, it’s significantly lower, though cloud cover is likely most days.